royqh1979/RedPanda-CPP/BUILD.md

 qmake variables:
 - `PREFIX`: default to `/usr/local`.
 It should be set to `/usr` or `/opt/redpanda-cpp` when packaging.
 - `LIBEXECDIR`: directory for auxiliary executables, default to `$PREFIX/libexec`.
 Arch Linux uses `/usr/lib`.
-- `XDG_ICON=ON`: install icon file following [freedesktop.org Icon Theme Specification](https://specifications.freedesktop.org/icon-theme-spec/icon-theme-spec-latest.html).
+- `XDG_ADAPTIVE_ICON=ON`: install the icon file following [freedesktop.org Icon Theme Specification](https://specifications.freedesktop.org/icon-theme-spec/icon-theme-spec-latest.html) for adaptiveness to themes and sizes.
 Required by AppImage; recommended for Linux packaging if `PREFIX` set to `/usr`.

 ## Ubuntu